 Some students enrolled in the traditional J.D. program choose to participate in one of the five joint degree programs that are usually completed within four years.
-The most popular programs include the J.D./M.B.A. with the Olin Business School, the J.D./M.A. in Economics with the WU School of Arts and Sciences and the J.D./M.H.A. in Health Administration with the WU School of Medicine.
+The most popular programs include the J.D./M.B.A. with the Olin Business School, the J.D./M.A. in Economics with the WU School of Arts and Sciences, and the J.D./M.H.A. in Health Administration with the WU School of Medicine.
 There is a set curriculum for all students completing the J.D. degree.

-The first year is spent taking contracts, property and torts in the fall and civil procedure, criminal law and constitutional law in the spring.
+The first year is spent taking contracts, property, and torts in the fall and civil procedure, criminal law, and constitutional law in the spring.
 All first years must also complete a legal research and writing course separated into legal practice and legal research methodologies.
 Each first-year Washington University Law class is segmented into six sections of about 45 students.
 Each section is combined with another to form a “super-section,” of about 90 students that will share three professors.
 Upper-level students can choose their courses; the only mandatory classes are ethics, applied lawyering or professional skills, and a writing or research class.

 Washington University Law students can take advantage of the many clinics offered.
 In fact, the school’s clinical programs are consistently ranked very well.
-Students can take part in the following clinics: Appellate Advocacy (where their cases can be heard in the US Court of Appeals for the Eight Circuit), Civil Justice, Civil Rights and Community Justice, Criminal Justice, Congressional and Administrative Law (where students can work in Washington, D.C.), Government Lawyering, Interdisciplinary Environmental, Intellectual Property and Nonprofit Organizations, and Judicial Clerkship.
+Students can take part in the following clinics: Appellate Advocacy (where their cases can be heard in the US Court of Appeals for the Eighth Circuit), Civil Justice, Civil Rights, and Community Justice, Criminal Justice, Congressional and Administrative Law (where students can work in Washington, D.C.), Government Lawyering, Interdisciplinary Environmental, Intellectual Property, and Nonprofit Organizations, and Judicial Clerkship.
 Along with several legal centers (like the Whitney Harris World Law Institute and the Center on Law, Innovation, and Economic Growth) students can gain hands-on experiences before entering the real world.
 Some students choose to participate in one of the oldest and largest moot court programs in the country.
-The Giles Rich Moot Court Competition and the Saul Lefkowtiz Moot Court Competition are some of the most popular among students.
+The Giles Rich Moot Court Competition and the Saul Lefkowitz Moot Court Competition are some of the most popular among students.